OKLAB2016/parse-and-unite/README.md

 #### Xlsx for each pep.xml file:
 file-name_out.xlsx
-These are the uniqe summery for each file individually
+These are the uniqe summery for each file individually.

 #### OutPSM file:
-   Informative table for PSM level features (unite all samples in a single file)
+   Informative table for PSM level features (unite all samples in a single file).

  #### United file:
-   Informative table for peptive level features (unite all samples in a single file)
+   Informative table for peptive level features (unite all samples in a single file).